oshablue/dacqman/README.md

 ## Wish List / TODO

+- **0.0.18**
+  - toggling between DCF UI vs regular UI eg the collapsible state for the single waveform chart, if previously stored closed in regular UI, is not retained in that closed state when toggling back to regular UI and a reload - this is ok functionally under typical use-cases for the time being, so lower priority
+  - add the collapsible state restore for the control port button toggling controls (?)

 ### Known Limitations for Re-Dev/Mod (Maybe's)

 1. Chart Frame Rate / Speed: Using d3 for the data chart/graphs works well for demo, and is a good demo of d3 in general.
 When